davidfox87/activity_detection/README.md

 * Each file contains the following information
        ---- sequential number, x acceleration, y acceleration, z acceleration, label
 * Labels are codified by numbers
-1. Working at Computer
+  - Working at Computer
-2. Standing Up, Walking and Going up\down stairs
+  - Standing Up, Walking and Going up\down stairs
-3. Standin
+  - Standing
-4. Walking
+  - Walking
-5. Going Up\Down Stairs
+  - Going Up\Down Stairs
-6. Walking and Talking with Someone
+  - Walking and Talking with Someone
-7. Talking while Standing
+  - Talking while Standing

 I uploaded these codes to demostrate the following abilities: